-As for Environmental Impact Assessment of ERM 4001 in the degree programme for Agricultural and Environmental Science.
+As for the Agricultural and Environmental Science degree programme.

-HORT 4003 Landscape and Turfgrass Management II
+HORT 4003 Landscape and Turfgrass Management II 4 Credits

 Turfgrass Management

 This course will deal with the taxonomy and physiology of amenity and sports turfgrass, grass identification; choosing grasses for turf use; seed quality and mixtures for intensive/non-intensive use; seeding versus turfing.